Quick Answer (TL;DR)

 |---|---|---|

-| High Trust | Users tolerate but don't love it | Sweet spot -- rapid adoption |
+| High Trust | Users tolerate but don't love it | Sweet spot.
+Rapid adoption |

 | Low Trust | Feature is ignored or resented | Users want the value but resist the approach |

 Aim for the high-trust, high-value quadrant.
 If your use case falls in the low-trust, high-value quadrant, you need a trust-building strategy (transparency, human-in-the-loop, gradual rollout) before you can capture the value.
+For practical examples of how successful AI products build trust through design, see designing for AI trust patterns.

 Dimension 3: Ethical Risk